rw82622/django-to-do/readme.md

 Once you have your virtual environment up and running you can tell pip to download all the requirements for this app by running `pip install -r requirements.txt`.
 Make sure you are in the main directory of the repo (the one with the readme in it).

 Create your project, app, models and get started!
-Let's say a `Todo` item has a title, description, and due_date to start.
+Let's say a `Todo` item has a title and description.
 Feel free to add anything else you feel is crucial for a `Todo` to have.
 Next, let's start CRUD!

 ## Release 1: Create
 Since we need a way to get records into our system, we'll start with the routes to create new records.